CyberGeneticist/HEBI/README.md

 - Initial release.
 - Game in playable state.
 - Some key functionality awaits implementation.
 These include, but are not limited to:
+  - Support for any common resolution and refresh rate.
   - Music and sound effects.
   - 'Scores' and 'Options' sections, including permanent storage of scores.
   - A wider selection of themes.